Mohanram-M/Workspace-Setup-Scripts/vscode/java_setup.md

 ctrl + shift + p
 > java : clean java language server workspace
 ```
 * Sometimes a maven reload is required, if pom has some warnings or errors.
     - click on different options in the maven tab to reload.

+## UBUNTU/LINUX TRICK

+* First open the project with eclipse , make it working
+* The open it with vs code.